tyleretters/nor.the-rn.info/_posts/2022-03-04-i-know-not-who-reads-these-words.md

 ![CRYPTOPYRE](/assets/images/cryptopyre-sub-cipher.jpg)

 My weekly [CRYPTOPYRE](https://www.twitch.tv/tyleretters/schedule) streams shall continue for the foreseeable future.
 We've done three and each as been deliciously intimate.
-Let it be known my Twitch will be considered a failure if there is every more than ten people watching at once.
+Let it be known my Twitch will be considered a failure if ever there is more than ten people watching at once.

 [Do join our Discord.](https://discord.gg/FHDdUJugzU)